Bug report #13005

 oracle provider: fix ExactIntersect check if spatial extension is available and there is no spatial index (fixes #13005)

-#2 Updated by Jürgen Fischer about 5 years ago
+#2 Updated by Jürgen Fischer over 5 years ago

 sdo_filter requires a spatial index.